Salagama

-Salagama (also known as Saliya and Salagama Brahakmana Vanshaya) is a Sinhalese caste found mostly in the southern coastal areas of Sri Lanka.
+Salagama (also known as Saliya) is a Sinhalese caste found mostly in the southern coastal areas of Sri Lanka.
 The community was traditionally associated with the cultivation and management of cinnamon and were formerly also involved as weavers and soldiers.
+Like the other coastal castes such as the Karavas and Duravas, the Salagamas migrated to Sri Lanka between 13th to 18th century from South India and are of historical Dravidian ethnic origin.

 Etymology

 The Salagamas were also known as Saliya, also spelled Chaliya.
-The name is presumably derived from Chale of Kerala.
+The name is presumably derived from Chale of Kerala in southern India.

 History

 Origins

 The Salagamas trace their roots back to the Coromandel Coast and Malabar Coast of South India, and settled in the southern coastal areas of Sri Lanka.
 Their ancestors were a weaving community who were known as Saliya also known as Devanga Chettiar of South India.
 Some Salagamas also have the vasagama or surname "Nambudirige" meaning "of the Nambudiri", which Prof. Gananath Obeyesekere deems as a spurious attempt by the caste to elevate their status to that of the Nambudiri Brahmins of Kerala (Due to caste competition with the Karava who claimed Kshatriya status).
-Like the other coastal castes such as the Karavas and Duravas, the Salagamas migrated to Sri Lanka between 13th to 18th century.
+Like the other coastal castes such as the Karavas and Duravas, the Salagamas migrated to Sri Lanka between 13th to 18th century from South India.

 Colonial period

 Under Portuguese rule, many Karavas and Salagamas converted to Catholicism, which opened way to education and administrative careers.

 The Portuguese continued the tradition of using Salagamas as cinnamon planters, who had to provide cinnamon as a tax.
 Queyroz mentions 'Chaleaz' as among the 'high castes' and that they prepared cinnamon for the 'great tax'.

-When the Dutch East India Company (VOC) took over the coastal areas, it re-organised cinnamon cultivation on modern capitalist lines, with plantations located within the boundaries of VOC rule, mainly in the Galle district.
-The Salagamas were converted from a feudal caste into a modern proletariat.The Dutch demand for cinnamon was more intense than that of the Portuguese, and by the era of British control mortality rates among Salagamas had increased sharply.
-It became common practice for cinnamon peelers' children to be registered under the names of other castes in order to spare them a life of ever-growing misery.

 The census of 1824 identified the Salagamas as about 7.5% of the coastal Sinhalese population.
 However, they were concentrated in the Galle district, where about half of them lived and where they made up almost 20% of the population.
+Nowadays, most Salagamas are Theravada Buddhists as are a majority of their Sinhalese race.